How to Read The Memoir Writer’s Blog

 You can, of course, read The Memoir Writer’s Blog for entertainment, as a way of making a diversion for yourself so you don’t have to do the work that is the focus of The Memoir Writer’s Blog, but I hope you won’t do this.

-We publish three to five entries per week on a variety of topics in The Memoir Writer’s Blog.
+We publish two or three entries per week on a variety of topics in The Memoir Writer’s Blog.
 Keep coming and keep checking the categories and tags for topics that will help you to succeed.
-Subscribe via the FOLLOW at the bottom right of the page where you find this entry.
+Subscribe via the RSS symbol at the top right of the page where you find this entry.
 You will receive a notice of every new entry.

 Keep writing.
 Let this be the year you finish your memoir.